Blue-Green Deployments

 is_active BOOLEAN DEFAULT TRUE,

--- Blue-Green deployment control
+-- Blue-green control

-active_color VARCHAR(10) DEFAULT 'blue', -- 'blue' or 'green'
+active_color VARCHAR(10) DEFAULT 'blue', -- 'blue' | 'green'

 blue_version VARCHAR(20) DEFAULT 'v1.0.0',